raspishake/rsudp/docs/theory.rst

 The program's organization relies on two hierarchies: thread hierarchy and data hierarchy.
-This allows the program to distribute data and messages between different modules efficiently while maintaining programmatic integrity required by rsudp's dependencies (:py:mod:`matplotlib` objects, for example, can only be owned by the master thread).
+This allows the program to distribute data and messages between different modules efficiently while maintaining programmatic integrity required by rsudp's dependencies (:py:mod:`matplotlib.pyplot` objects, for example, can only be owned by the master thread).

 .. _flow_diagram:
 .. figure::  _static/rsudp-flow.png